flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 The [MetaInfo file](https://docs.flatpak.org/en/latest/conventions.html#metainfo-files)
 either uses an unsupported `component` type or is missing the `type` attribute.
-As a result the Appstream catalogue data has the wrong component type.
+As a result the [AppStream catalog data](/docs/for-app-authors/metainfo-guidelines/#checking-the-generated-output) has the wrong component type.

 The following types are supported on Flathub: `addon, console-application, desktop, desktop-application, runtime`.
 Please see the [MetaInfo guidelines](/docs/for-app-authors/metainfo-guidelines/#header) for the details.

 ### desktop-file-exec-has-flatpak-run